Ultimate Fort Mill Real Estate Investing Guide for 2026

 Property Values

-As a note investor, you will search for deals with a comfortable amount of equity.
-If the investor has to foreclose on a mortgage loan with little equity, the sale might not even repay the amount invested in the note.
-As mortgage loan payments lessen the balance owed, and the market value of the property appreciates, the borrower’s equity grows.
+Lenders want to find as much equity in the collateral property as possible.
+When the lender has to foreclose on a mortgage loan with lacking equity, the sale might not even pay back the balance invested in the note.
+As loan payments decrease the amount owed, and the value of the property increases, the homeowner's equity increases.

 Property Taxes